Key factors

 - Even the largest coolers can usually fit in a car's backseat

-Here, we give you a list of questions to start thinking about minor features.
+Here, we give you a list of questions to start thinking about other features.
 We hope our approach of savings these features for last gets you to more critically think about what you need & not get caught up in the hype of what's cool and over-spend your budget.
+Remember, we allow you to hire a cooler so feel free to try out various models with different features.

 - Does it have wheels?